castai/docs/docs/product-overview/hosted-components.md

 - Cluster Controller is responsible for executing actions it receives from the central platform (like for example accept a newly created node to the cluster, etc.)
 - Evictor is responsible for removing pods from underutilised nodes to be able to decrease overall amount of cluster nodes
+- Spot Handler is responsible for scheduled events monitoring and delivering them to the central platform